The Pros and Cons of Furnished Apartments

 In both cases, many landlords choose to furnish short-term apartments.
 The nomadic student or business person probably doesn’t want to move lots of furniture only to have to move it again a few months later.

-Situational Renting
+Situational renting

 All in all, whether you choose to rent a furnished or unfurnished apartment comes down to your lifestyle, budget and needs.
 If you own your furniture or would like to, then stick to an unfurnished place.
 However, if you move frequently or if a batch of new furniture isn’t in your budget at the moment, a furnished place will take the hassle out of your itinerant lifestyle.